denture stomatitis symptoms causes types and treatments

 Types of Denture Stomatitis

-Denture stomatitis is distinguished by irritation and redness of the oral mucosa (the mouth lining) beneath a denture.
+Denture stomatitis involves irritation and redness of the mouth lining beneath a denture.
+There are several types, each with distinct features:

 How To Prevent Denture Stomatitis?